BA in Education, Mathematics & Business Studies (MI014)

 School Placement 2 - Year 3, Semester 6: In this two-week placement, students will work in special settings including the possibility of an international placement.
 The purpose of this placement is to support the student in becoming an inclusive teacher and to develop their confidence and competence in responding to diverse needs in the classroom.

-This programme is accredited by the Teaching Council and has been developed in response to the growing need for excellence in teaching at post-primary level.
 The programme prepares graduates for their roles in all areas of professional life in education.

 The following list demonstrates just some of the careers our graduates have pursued: